 Orofacial Pain and TMD Diagnosis

-A number of systemic and dental problems may be the source of pain in the head and neck area, known as Orofacial pain.
+A number of systemic and dental problems may be the source of pain in your head and neck area.
+We call this Orofacial pain.
 Temporomandibular Disorders (TMD) are one possible contributor to Orofacial pain.
 TMD describes a complex group of disorders characterized by pain and limited mobility in the temporomandibular joint (TMJ) and surrounding tissue.
 An estimated 35 million adults suffer from TMD.
 However, it is difficult to find experienced professionals that can properly diagnose and treat these disorders.

 We use cutting-edge software to identify, diagnose, and treat the root causes of your TMD-related disorder.
 We offer relief from persistent and painful symptoms.
 TMD therapy often includes specifically designed precision orthotics.
 These orthotics help correct poor bites, decrease stress at the joint level, and reduce muscle hyperactivity such as clenching and grinding.

 Dr. Cobb has treated patients suffering from TMD for over 25 years.
-Dr. Cobb has studied and completed mini-residencies with many leaders in the field of treating TMD and has shared his expertise teaching around the world.
+Dr. Cobb has studied and completed mini-residencies with many leaders in the field of treating TMD.
+He shares his expertise teaching around the world.
 Dr. Cobb is an active member of the American Equilibration Society, the largest society dedicated to the study of Occlusion and TMJ Disorders.
 Dr. Cima has begun his journey into TMD learning with Dr. Cobb as his mentor.

 Causes and Symptoms of TMJ Disorders: